Vera-Galenko/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

 This repository is a student project for Lighthouse Labs.
-The project demonsytrates skills in HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express and MongoDB back-end skills.
+The project demonstrates skills in HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express and MongoDB back-end skills.

 ## Getting Started